Chapter 1301:10-1 Definitions

 (L) "Reporting cycle" means the period from July first of each year to June thirtieth of the following year.

-(M) "Services rendered in the course of business," as used in division (B)(2) of section 169.01 of the Revised Code, means services for which the business association purchasing the service (buyer) has issued a purchase order to the business association selling the service (seller) to perform the requested service.
-The seller then performs the service and issues an invoice to the buyer who then makes payment to the seller and enters the payment as an expense in buyer's accounting records.
-The seller may enter the sale as income in their accounting records upon issuance of the invoice or upon receipt of the payment from the buyer.
-Services which do not meet this definition shall not be considered services as that term is used in division (B)(2) of section 169.01 of the Revised Code.
+(M) "Services rendered, in the course of business," or "services performed, in the course of business," as used in division (B)(2) of section 169.01 of the Revised Code, means services for which the business association purchasing the service or goods (buyer) has issued a purchase order to the business association selling the service or goods (seller) to perform the requested service or provide the goods.
+The seller then performs the service or provides the goods, and issues an invoice to the buyer who then makes payment to the seller and enters the payment as an expense in buyer's accounting records.
+The seller may enter the sale as income in its accounting records upon issuance of the invoice or upon receipt of the payment from the buyer.
+Any transactions for goods or services between business associations which do not meet this definition, and any wages, salaries or commissions payable to any person or business association, shall not be eligible for the exemption contained in division (B)(2) of section 169.01 of the Revised Code.

 (N) "State-initiated involuntary examination" means an involuntary examination initiated by the state of Ohio pursuant to division (F) of section 169.03 of the Revised Code, but does not include any examination initiated by another state in which the state of Ohio joins.